Nyx-Hasif/Calculator-Basic/README.md

 # Calculator-Basic
 simple calculator (sum,sub,mul,div)

-this is my first build simple calculator
+this is  simple calculator using css framework bootstrap 5